Yellow Ribbon Program Policies & Procedures

 - APSU reserves the right to evaluate the YRP benefit on a case-by-case basis as determined by the student’s change in enrollment status or withdrawal from the University.

 - APSU will apply the YRP contribution and VA’s matching portion directly to your tuition and fees.
 If you receive an ROTC scholarship, MyCAA, Tuition Assistance (TA) or other tuition and fees only financial resource as outlined in the VA’s regulations, then the amount of YRP benefit may be reduced.

 Yellow Ribbon Program (YRP) Procedures

-- You must submit the YRP application with either the Certificate of Eligibility (new students) or most recent VA Award Letter (current student) each term.
+- You must submit the YRP application with either the Certificate of Eligibility (new students) or most recent VA education award letter or Post 9/11 GI Bill® Statement of Benefits (current student) each term.

-- Upon receipt of the YRP application and supporting documents, the School Certifying Official will begin reviewing YRP applications on the 14th day of the term.
-Upon approval, the School Certifying Official will send an email notification to the student confirming their participation and eligible amount of the YRP contribution for the term.
+- Upon receipt of the YRP application and supporting documents, the School Certifying Official will begin reviewing YRP applications with the enrollment certification request for the term.
+If you are not approved, then the School Certifying Official will notify you by your school's email address as to the reason.

 - Academic progress will be monitored by the School Certifying Official.
 YRP benefits will be terminated for failure to maintain good academic standing.

 GI Bill® is a registered trademark of the Department of Veterans Affairs (VA).